metalwarrior665/actor-results-checker/README.md

 - Loads data in batches into memory (Key Value store or raw data are loaded all at once).
 - Each item in the batch is scanned.
 - Each field is checked with a [predicate](https://www.youtube.com/watch?v=zP6X8QVcHWE).
 Extra fields are considered bad (the whole item is marked bad).
+- Each field is also checked for truhly value for a separate `totalFieldCounts` report.
 - A [report](#reports) is created from the whole batch.
 - Between each batch, the state of the actor is saved so it doesn't have to repeat itself on restart(migration).
 - In the end, the report from all batches is merged together and saved as `OUTPUT` to the default Key Value store.